Wildlife Photography Guide – Part I

 Wildlife Photography Guide – Choose Proper Gear

-You are probably wondering how much money you need to spend on the gear required to take a great wildlife photo.
-And you probably think you need one of those big white lenses and the most expensive camera from the manufacturers like Canon or Nikon.
+You are probably wondering how much money you must spend on the gear required to take a great wildlife photo.
+And you probably think you need one of those big white lenses and the most expensive camera from manufacturers like Canon or Nikon.
 To some extent, you are right, but to start a wildlife photo, you do not have to spend your life savings on the gear.

 But, let’s try to create three groups of gear (minimal, optimal, and maximal) – of course, it all depends on the subject – those are general rules: